 You matter to God.
-That’s the conclusion we can draw from the Gospel of Mark, which is today’s daily devotional for January 12.
+That’s the conclusion from the Gospel of Mark, which is today’s daily devotional for January 12.

 Here again, anger poured out against Jesus.
 This time, Jesus receives condemnation for inviting a tax collector to become a disciple.
-The anger is even greater when Jesus sits down with the tax collectors and the sinners at the same table for dinner.
+The offense is even more significant when Jesus sits down with the tax collectors and the sinners at the same table for dinner.
 This provokes another conflict between Jesus and the representatives of the official religion.

 Devotional for Today January 12